 If you’ve used credit cards for any payments, even if just deposits you may be able to claim some money back if the services are never rendered.
 Check what you are entitled to with your credit card company.
 You can find out more about credit card cover here.

 Venues in the UK were forced to close as of 23rd March 2020.
-These measures are bring reviewed constantly and as of the 4th of July venues are being told they can reopen and hold weddings for up to 30 people, with receptions also being allowed for 30 people as of 15th August.
+These measures are bring reviewed constantly and as of the 28th September, venues are being told they can hold weddings and sit-down receptions for up to 15 people.

 How do I stay calm with all the uncertainty?